syncfusion-content/maui-docs/MAUI/TimePicker/events.md

 ### Closed event

-The [Closed] event occurs when the picker popup is closed in the [SfTimePicker].
+The [Closed](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Picker.PickerBase.html#Syncfusion_Maui_Picker_PickerBase_Closed) event occurs when the picker popup is closed in the [SfTimePicker](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Picker.SfTimePicker.html).

 * `Sender`: This contains the `SfTimePicker` object.

-* `EventArgs`: In the SfTimePicker picker, [EventArgs] is used for this event.
+* `EventArgs`: In the SfTimePicker picker, `EventArgs` is used for this event.

 {% tabs %}